Admissions: 6th Form

 (*certain exceptions may be made, for example medical/bereavement etc.)

-6th Form Open Evenings are held every year in October for Year 10 students and their parents.
-Information will be published on the website, and letters and texts sent home to parents of Year 10 parents and students inviting them to the event.
+6th Form Open Evenings are held every September for Year 11 students and their parents/carers.
+Information will be published on the website, and letters and texts sent home to parents/carers inviting them to the event.

-6th Form Application forms can be downloaded below and are also available from the school office.
+6th Form Application forms can be downloaded below and are also available from the school office or by emailing Julie Jones directly.

-An early application (ie. during Year 10) is encouraged.
+An early application (ie. during Year 10) is encouraged as places are limited.

 These forms will be kept on file and used by school to generate placement offers.